Institute of Museum and Library Services (IMLS), NFAH.

 (h) Waivers.
 IMLS may waive fees in other circumstances solely at its discretion, consistent with 5 U.S.C.
 552.

-What are IMLS' policies regarding disclosure of business information?
+What are IMLS' policies regarding disclosure of confidential business information?

 (a) In general.
-Business information obtained by IMLS from a submitter will be disclosed under FOIA only under this section.
+Confidential business information obtained by IMLS from a submitter will be disclosed under FOIA only under this section.

 (b) Definitions.
 For purposes of this section, the following definitions apply:

-(1) Business information.
+(1) Confidential business information.
 Commercial or financial information obtained by IMLS from a submitter that may be protected from disclosure under Exemption 4 of FOIA.

 (d) Notice to submitters.
-When required under paragraph (e) of this section, subject to the exceptions in paragraph (h) of this section, IMLS will provide a submitter with prompt written notice of a FOIA request or administrative appeal that seeks its business information, in order to give the submitter an opportunity to object to disclosure of any specified portion of that information.
-The notice will either describe the business information requested or include copies of the requested records or record portions containing the information.
-When notification of a voluminous number of submitters is required, notification may be made by posting or publishing the Start Printed Page 22506notice in a place reasonably likely to accomplish it.
+When required under paragraph (e) of this section, subject to the exceptions in paragraph (h) of this section, IMLS will provide a submitter with prompt written notice of a FOIA request or administrative appeal that seeks its confidential business information, in order to give the submitter an opportunity to object to disclosure of any specified portion of that information.
+The notice will either describe the confidential business information requested or include copies of the requested records or record portions containing the information.
+When notification of a voluminous number of submitters is required, notification may be made by posting or publishing the notice in a place reasonably likely to accomplish it.